 This web site is maintained by Davis Dyslexia Association International (DDAI) as a public service.
-We created this site because we wanted to be able to track the progress of legislation in the U.S. that concerns dyslexia and might impact our work or the people we serve, and we could not find an easy way to do that online.
+We created this site because we wanted to be able to track the progress of legislation in the U.S. that concerns dyslexia and might impact our work or the people we serve.

 DDAI is a private, nonpartisan organization.
-That is, we are not affiliated with any political party or interest group, and we do not receive funds to support lobbying effort or contribute as an organization to any political campaigns.
-We do, however, support laws that help dyslexic children and adults in any way, and of course we oppose laws that would hurt or limit the opportunities of dyslexic people.
+We are not affiliated with any political party or interest group, and we do not receive funds to support lobbying efforts or contribute as an organization to any political campaigns.
+We do, however, support laws that help dyslexic children and adults in any way, and of course, we oppose laws that would hurt or limit the opportunities of dyslexic people.

-Please note that we moderate comments to avoid spam, but we welcome intelligent and respectful discussion, and we don’t censor messages simply because they express an opposing point of view.
-So don’t be afraid to contribute, even if you don’t see your message showing up in the comments section right away.
-Usually, after your first post has been approved, later comments will be posted immediately, as long as you continue to post with the same user name and email combination.
+We moderate comments to avoid spam, but we welcome intelligent and respectful discussion, and we don’t censor messages simply because they express an opposing point of view.
+Don’t be afraid to contribute, even if you don’t see your message showing up in the comments section right away.